zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`)

-   Generated for a new active TCP connection if Bro did not see the initial handshake.
-This event is raised when Bro has observed traffic from each endpoint, but the activity did not begin with the usual connection establishment.
+   Generated for a new active TCP connection if Zeek did not see the initial handshake.
+This event is raised when Zeek has observed traffic from each endpoint, but the activity did not begin with the usual connection establishment.